United States Air Force Academy

 Bio

-Dr. Hisaaki Wake, a native of Japan, came over to Massachusetts in 1993 as Rotary Foundation International Fellow.
-Since then, he has resided in the States of Massachusetts, New York, Pennsylvania, Washington, California, and Maine as well as in the State of Colorado.
-Most of the time, he taught Japanese language and culture to college students.
-He also taught English reading and communications courses at Meiji University (Kawasaki) and American and comparative literature at Kindai University (Higashi-Osaka) in Japan in the early 2000s.
+Dr. Hisaaki Wake is a native of Japan who first came to Massachusetts in 1993 as a Rotary Foundation International Fellow.
+Since then, he has lived in several U.S. states, including Massachusetts, New York, Pennsylvania, Washington, California, Maine, and Colorado.
+Throughout his academic career, Dr. Wake has primarily taught Japanese language and culture at the college level.
+In the early 2000s, he also taught English reading and communication at Meiji University (Kawasaki) and American and comparative literature at Kindai University (Higashi-Osaka) in Japan.

-In 2012, Dr. Wake received his Ph.D. in Japanese by submitting a dissertation to Stanford University.
-In the dissertation, he wrote about the use of music in literary creation by the modern Japanese writer Nakagami Kenji, who originally came from a segregated ghetto in Wakayama Prefecture.
-In 2016, Dr. Wake obtained his United States citizenship in Portland, Maine.
-His current research interest includes curriculum designing by effectively incorporating authentic Japanese texts and audio-visual narratives in Japanese language and culture classrooms.
+Dr. Wake earned his Ph.D. in Japanese from Stanford University in 2012.
+His dissertation explored the role of music in the literary works of Nakagami Kenji, a modern Japanese writer from a marginalized community in Wakayama Prefecture.
+In 2016, Dr. Wake became a U.S. citizen in Portland, Maine.
+His current research focuses on curriculum design, particularly the integration of authentic Japanese texts and audiovisual narratives into Japanese language and culture instruction.

 Education